Rising for Justice is staffed by a passionate and diverse group of lawyers, advocates and activists. Click on any name to see more details.

 David received his JD, magna cum laude, from the Georgetown University Law Center, a master’s degree from the London School of Economics and Political Science, and his bachelor’s degree, magna cum laude, from Colgate University.
 From 2013 to 2015, David clerked for the Honorable Paul W. Grimm in the United States District Court for the District of Maryland.

-David is originally from Long Island, New York, but now lives in the District with his wife and sons.
+David is originally from Long Island, New York, but now lives in Bethesda, Maryland with his wife and sons.